billycao/venmo-to-lunch-money/README.md

 ![Data Flow](doc/img/data-flow-diagram.png)

-1. Venmo sends email to you.
+1. Venmo sends an email to you.
-2. You send email to your server, running [mailin](mailin).
+2. You forward the email to your server, running [mailin](mailin).
-3. Mailin sends a JSON object to **venmo-to-lunch-money**.
+3. mailin sends a JSON object to **venmo-to-lunch-money**.
-4. venmo-to-lunch-money creates a Lunch Money transaction.
+4. **venmo-to-lunch-money** creates a Lunch Money transaction.

 ## Installation